 For his entry titled Negative Legislation, our judges selected Roberto Borgert as the winner of this year’s contest.
 His first-place essay has been published in the Federalist Society Review and can be found here.

 Roberto is a 2018 graduate of the University of Chicago Law School.
-He currently clerks for Judge Timothy J. Kelly of the U.S. District Court for the District of Columbia and previously clerked for Chief Judge Jeffrey R. Howard of the U.S. Court of Appeals for the First Circuit.
 This fall, he will be joining the Washington, D.C., office of Latham & Watkins LLP as an associate.

 Our second-place prize went to Adrian Aliu for his essay First Among Equals: Reworking the Relationship Between Congress and the Supreme Court.